Kong/docs.konghq.com/app/_src/gateway/upgrade/index.md

 Though you could define your own upgrade procedures, we recommend using one of the nominated strategies in this section.
 Any custom upgrade requirements may require a well-tailored upgrade strategy.
-For example, if you only want a small group of customer objects to be directed to the new cluster Y, use the Canary plugin and a load balancer that supports traffic interception.
+For example, if you only want a small group of customer objects to be directed to the new version, use the Canary plugin and a load balancer that supports traffic interception.

 Whichever upgrade strategy you choose, you should account for management downtime for {{site.base_gateway}}, as